10 Tips to Prevent Water Damage to Your Post-Production Facility

 - Choose your post facility wisely.
 If you are searching for a Post-Production Studio to purchase, check to see if it is located in a flood zone: do a background check to see how often flooding has occurred in the past.
 Look for tell-tale signs of water damage, or high water lines on the outside (or inside) of the building.
 Be advised that if you are in a flood zone, you may find it more difficult to get insurance for your building.

 - If you are living in a flood zone, one thing you can do is to construct levees around your building to direct flood waters around, and away, from your building.
-Alternatively, you can ensure that there is adequate green space around your building to absorb excess water.
+You can ensure that there is adequate green space around your building to absorb excess water.

 - If you are building on a floodplain, you can have your building raised up in order to reduce the risk of flood waters entering.
 You can also reinforce an existing building by adding weather stripping around the entry ways, and installing a sump pump.